coursekata/teaching-apps/README.md

 And finally, showing hands shuffling is the default, but if you add &hands=false to the url it will turn the hands off.

 ## 2. Confidence Demo
-This is an app for demonstrating the concept of confidence interval.
+This is an app for grounding discussions about the concept of confidence interval.
 Here's a link to the app:

 > https://coursekata.github.io/teaching-apps/confidence-demo-3.html